 Correct use of pipette, blow, or not.

 Pipettes and graduated pipettes are necessary glass instruments commonly used in laboratories.
 The operation has doubts about “blowing” and “no blowing”.
 The query data is arranged as follows:

 Pipettes and graduated pipettes are generally marked with: “Fast”, “A”, “B”, and “Blow” four symbols, write “Fast” or “B”: you see that the liquid is finished, wait for three seconds, the amount of liquid transferred reaches the indicated volume of liquid.
 The opposite of “quick” is the tube that says “A”: this kind of tube is generally very expensive and more accurate.

 After seeing the liquid transfer, you need to wait another 15 seconds for the pipette to leave.
 Container wall.
-The word “blowing” means: after the end of the discharge, the remaining liquid column at the tip of the pipette needs to be blown into the container with an ear wash ball before it is considered to reach the target volume.
+The word “blowing” means: that after the end of the discharge, the remaining liquid column at the tip of the pipette needs to be blown into the container with an ear wash ball before it is considered to reach the target volume.
 This liquid column can generally reach 0.1-0.3 ml, which is still a large amount.
 You must pay attention to it, otherwise, the volume error will be too great.
 There are very few “A” pipes with “blowing”-generally “B” or “fast” pipes with “blowing”.